Meffulka/fluentd-docker/README.md

 ## Purpose

-It push the logs [nginx-proxy] (https://github.com/jwilder/nginx-proxy) into elastic.
+It push the logs [nginx-proxy](https://github.com/jwilder/nginx-proxy) into elastic.

 ## docker image

-It is based on [the official image of fluentd] (https://hub.docker.com/r/fluent/fluentd/).
+It is based on [the official image of fluentd](https://hub.docker.com/r/fluent/fluentd/).

 Additionally installed plugins: